johanneskastl/helm-charts/charts/kanboard/README.md

 #### Changed

-* Upgraded `common` chart dependency to version 4.5.2
+* Forked the chart from k8s-at-home (at version 5.1.2)

 #### Fixed